Melissa-Gi/entranceAssessment/Readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is my attempt at the technical assessmentin order to gain skills in:
+This is my attempt at a technical assessment order to gain skills in:
 * Angular CLI projects using typescript
 * Routing with typescript
 * State management with NGrX